b-lukaszuk/BS_wJ_eng/contents/pascals_triangle.md

 sc(s)
 ```

-Once we got it, we need a way to center a number or a row represented as string
+Once we got it, we need a way to center a number or a row (represented as a
-in a line.
+string).

 ```jl
 s = """